Azure/azure-cli/doc/authoring_command_modules/README.md

 ### Format PR Title

-History notes are auto-generated based on commit messages and descriptions starting from [S165](https://github.com/Azure/azure-cli/milestone/82).
-The commmit message for the squashed merge commit defaults to the PR title.
+History notes are auto-generated based on PR titles and descriptions starting from [S165](https://github.com/Azure/azure-cli/milestone/82).
 Starting from 01/30/2020, we require all the PR titles to follow the below format:
-1. [**Mandatory**] Each commit message must start with `[Component Name]` or `{Component Name}`.
+1. [**Mandatory**] Each PR title must start with `[Component Name]` or `{Component Name}`.
     * `Component Name` shall be replaced by the real ones such as `Storage`, `Compute`.
 It could be the name of a command module, but in title case with necessary spaces for better readability, such as `API Management`, `Managed Service`.
 Other possible component names include but are not limited to: `Packaging`, `Misc.`, `Aladdin`.
     * `[]` means this change is customer-facing and the message will be put into `HISTORY.rst`. `{}` means this change is not customer-facing and the message will **NOT** be included in `HISTORY.rst`.
     * If the component name is `Core`, the message will be written in `src/azure-cli-core/HISTORY.rst`.
 Otherwise, the message will be written in `src/azure-cli/HISTORY.rst`.